DevExpress-Examples/blazor-create-popup-dynamically/README.md

     }
     ```

 1. Declare the `DxModalPopup` component in the _App.razor_ file.
-This is the only declaration of the component in the application.
+This is the only component declaration in the application.

     ```Razor
     <Router AppAssembly="@typeof(App).Assembly">